smastrom/vue-use-active-scroll/README.md

 })
 ```

-> :bulb: No need to set overlayHeight if using `scrollIntoView` as the method reads the `scroll-margin-top` target property.
+> :bulb: No need to set overlayHeight if using `scrollIntoView` as the method is aware of target's `scroll-margin-top` property.

 <br />